den01-python-programming/exercise-5-10-comparing-apartments/README.md

 ## More expensive?

-Write a method `more_expensive_than(self,compared)` that returns true if the apartment object whose method is called is more expensive than the apartment object being compared.
+Write a method `more_expensive_than(self,other)` that returns true if the apartment object whose method is called is more expensive than the apartment object being compared.

 An example of how the method should work: